 8. Go for native display advertising

 Display adverts are not enough in 2020.
 The average banner advert has a very low click-through rate.
 Placing highly, targeted promotional content that matches real-time inquiries ensures that readers get more relevant advertising content.
 Native display ad revenue is expected to make up a large percentage of total display ad revenue in the future.
-Native adverts are content based, so they are more unobtrusive and blend in seamlessly with surrounding content.
+Native adverts are content-based, so they are more unobtrusive and blend in seamlessly with the surrounding content.
 This content has to provide value to a consumer and not just be an advert disguised as content.

 9. Create an all-encompassing marketing strategy

 A meaningful strategy requires a unified approach.
 It needs to be discussed by representatives from different departments such as sales, marketing, and customer service.
 Proposals and suggestions should all be taken into consideration in coming up with a successful strategy.
 Creating this type of strategy can be tasking if you aren’t already familiar with all the digital marketing opportunities available to you.
-Consider hiring a digital marketing professional to aid in this process.
+Consider hiring a digital marketing agency to aid in this process.

 10. Create valuable content

 Brand positioning today requires a different approach from traditional methods.
 It has to encompass far more and relate to customers on many levels.
-If you want to learn more about how to apply these branding trends to your digital marketing strategy, schedule a time to talk to our experts about how we can help you grow your business this year.
+If you want to learn more about how to apply these branding trends to your digital marketing strategy, contact us to schedule a time to talk to our experts about how we can help you grow your business this year.

 Rachel Bartee is a marketing consultant and a content writer.
 She is content-oriented and knows how to put words into action.
-She feels passionate about travelling and inspired by her morning yoga.
+She feels passionate about traveling and inspired by her morning yoga.
 Get in touch on Facebook and Twitter.